JMLegere/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/sulfur-bomb-lotgb.md

 A thick, sulfurous, irritating gas fills this golden-yellow flask.

 A sulfur bomb deals the listed damage.
-On a hit, the target takes a –1 status penalty to [Perception](compendium/skills.md#Perception) checks and attack rolls until the end of its next turn, or becomes [sickened](rules/conditions.md#Sickened) on a critical hit.
+On a hit, the target takes a–1 status penalty to [Perception](compendium/skills.md#Perception) checks and attack rolls until the end of its next turn, or becomes [sickened](rules/conditions.md#Sickened) on a critical hit.
 Creatures hit with this bomb are temporarily immune to the effects of the bomb for 1 minute.

 *Source: Lost Omens: The Grand Bazaar p.
 15*